Company Logo - Home Link

 Primarily a hop-on-hop-off bus tour company, City Sightseeing offers a few bus tour combo packages that feature visits to Sausalito.

 All their tours are fully narrated by a professional tour guide.
-Their hop-on, hop-off tours gives you unlimited access to their 4 different tour routes, one of which is of Sausalito.
+Their hop-on, hop-off tours give you unlimited access to their 4 different tour routes, one of which is to Sausalito.

 • Official City Tour